Opinion on Telegram channels from the marketing point of view, and comparison with Facebook pages in numbers

 Channels are a tool for broadcasting public messages to large audiences, similarly as you do on Twitter.
 A sort of blogs within the messaging app.

 A channel has as a public username so you can search it within the app or access via browser by the direct link, like telegram.me/daniellesden.

 Basically, it looks like just one of the chats in the app.
 You can share text messages, images, links, and even audio and video that playbacks using a built-in player.

 By default, when you share a post, your followers will see a push notification.
 You can also send “silent” messages by clicking on the ring icon, this way they won’t receive notifications but rather just see an unread counter of your channel in the chats list, this is a sort of “gentle” notification.
 And since all broadcasts organized by chats, you don’t need to compete for the users’ attention in their newsfeed using cats pictures — they will see your messages when they want to.

-One noticeable difference with Twitter, Instagram, or any other social media is a lack of interaction.
+One noticeable difference between Twitter, Instagram, or any other social media is a lack of interaction.
 There is literally no way people can “like” or comment on your posts, at least for now.
 The only thing that makes you sure you’re not writing into the empty void is the views counter on the right side of each of your post.

 Is it a good thing?
 Let’s see.